 This comprehensive information can help individual workers better understand the types of problems they are likely encountering as they try to get needed help during the pandemic.
 Perhaps more importantly, this should serve as an urgent call to not just shore up the system temporarily, but to put in place critical supports and resources that will ensure it can fulfill its intended purpose in future times of need.

-**This post was updated on 4/23/2020 with a corrected version of the Unemployment Insurance Benefit Adequacy Report.
+**This post was updated on 08/10/2023 with an updated version of the Unemployment Insurance Benefit Adequacy Report.